wilsonify/wilsonify.github.io/content/recipes/APPLE BAKED BEANS3.md

 ---
-title: "APPLE BAKED BEANS"
+title: "Apple Baked Beans"
 tags:
   - recipe
 ---

-# APPLE BAKED BEANS
+# Apple Baked Beans

-#### yields 6 AS A SIDE
+#### Yields 6 as a Side

-## ingredients
+## Ingredients
-* 1 1/2 cup dried white beans* 1 1/2 cup dried white beans* 1 1/2 cup dried white beans
+- 1 1/2 cup dried white beans
-* 2 tsp olive oil
+- 2 tsp olive oil

-* 0.5 yellow onion
+- 0.5 yellow onion
-* 1 clove garlic* 1 clove garlicaprika
+- 1 clove garlic

-* 1 can (15 ounces) low- or no-salt tomato sauce can (15 ounces) low- or no-salt tomato sauce
+- 1 can (15 ounces) low- or no-salt tomato sauce
-* 1 TBL molasses* 1 TBL molassesd* 1 TBL molasses* 1 TBL molasses
+- 1 TBL molasses
-* 2 tsp soy sauce or tamari* 2 tsp soy sauce or tamarirosemary sprig fresh rosemary
+- 2 tsp soy sauce or tamari
+- 1 rosemary sprig

-* 2 1/2 cup vegetable broth* 2 1/2 cup vegetable broth
+- 2 1/2 cup vegetable broth

-# instructions
+## Instructions

-0 chop onion and apple
+1. Chop onion and apple.

-1 Sift through the beans and pick out any that look all  ed up.
-Pour them into a big-ass bowl with the water and let them soak overnight.
+2. Sift through the beans and pick out any that look damaged.
+Soak them in a large bowl with water overnight.

-2 When your beans are all softened, it’s time to make some goddamn dinner.
-Drain the beans.
+3. Drain the softened beans.

-Grab a large pot and heat the oil over medium heat.
-Throw in the onion and sauté until it begins to brown, about 5 minutes.
-Add the garlic and smoked paprika and cook for another 30 seconds.
-Add the drained beans, tomato sauce, molasses, vinegar, brown sugar, soy sauce, and rosemary.
-Stir it all up and bring it to a simmer, then add the broth.
-This might look like you are trying to cast a spell or some    like that, but just go with it.
+4. Heat oil in a large pot over medium heat.
+Sauté onion until it begins to brown (about 5 minutes).
+Add garlic and smoked paprika, cook for another 30 seconds.

+5. Add drained beans, tomato sauce, molasses, vinegar, brown sugar, soy sauce, and rosemary.
+Stir and bring to a simmer, then add the broth.

-3 Let all this simmer together until the beans are almost tender.
-This should take about 1 hour, but it really depends on how old your beans are and how long you soaked them.
-Once they are almost done, add the apple.
-Simmer until the apple is tender and the beans are soft, about 30 minutes more.
-Take out that rosemary sprig and serve.
+6. Simmer until beans are almost tender, approximately 1 hour.
+Add apple and simmer until apple is tender and beans are soft, about 30 minutes more.

-# modifications
+7. Remove the rosemary sprig before serving.

+## Modifications

+Use the whole rosemary branch;

-Yeah, the whole  branch and everything.
-The leaves will fall off as you cook, no big deal.
-Just pull the stick out when the beans are done.
+the leaves will fall off during cooking.

+Remove the stick when the beans are done.